 Rhetoric and Composition

-Writing, Reading, and Rhetoric Studies (WRRS) is a support, research, and instructional unit housed in the English department in the College of Liberal Arts and Sciences of Portland State University.
+Writing, Reading, and Rhetoric Studies (WRRS) is a support, research, and instructional unit of writing faculty in the English department in the College of Liberal Arts and Sciences of Portland State University.
 We encourage excellence in writing, reading, and rhetoric for the students, faculty, and community at PSU, in the city of Portland, and throughout the state of Oregon.

 Sample syllabi, assignments, tips and other useful information to help with effective instruction.